GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Lifecycle Management

 This is a very common question that may be over analyzed because of the PKI-centric nature of authenticators in the federal government.
-For specific lifecycle questions regarding Derived PIV authenticators see [NIST Special Publication 800–157](https://csrc.nist.gov/publications/detail/sp/800-157/rev-1/draft){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
-A FIDO authenticator is registered to an account with most agencies following NIST Special Publication 800-53 controls over account lifecycle management.
+For specific lifecycle questions regarding Derived PIV authenticators see [NIST Special Publication 800–157](https://csrc.nist.gov/publications/detail/sp/800-157/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+A FIDO authenticator is registered to an account with most agencies following NIST Special Publication 800-53 controls covering account lifecycle management.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">